Settings

 - Live Search — Full Cache Data (description, hint, logs, waypoints, attributes) and how many caches each live-search request loads.

 - Clustering — Use Clustering with a Cluster Threshold and Max Zoom Level; reduces memory use when many caches are on the map.
+Restore Defaults resets these clustering values.

 - Ignore Corrected Coordinates — show caches at their original rather than corrected coordinates.